1DocWay/implementation-dash/README.md

 # iDash

-Generate the Implementation Dashboard from projects and tasks in Asana
+A command line tool that generates the Implementation Dashboard spreadsheet from projects and tasks in Asana.

 # Installation